The six best playgrounds in central Rome

-The shady playground at Sant Angelo Castle, with views of the secret passageway linking the Vatican to the castle.
+The shady playground at Sant Angelo Castle has views of the passageway linking the Vatican to the castle.

 1. Piazza Vittorio: hands down the best playground in Rome is in Piazza Vittorio.
 The newly renovated park is an example of what the City council can do when it wants to.
 Clean, well designed and (drum roll please) even maintained on a regular-ish basis.
 A rope climbing-frame, two trampolines, ping pong tables and a massive swing will occupy older kids, and a sandpit, water spout, spinner and other equipment will keep the under fives happy.
 The little cafe at the Eastern entrance offering coffee and snacks will please everyone.